peisong0109/peisong.github.io/_posts/2021-12-04-python-server-Android-client.md

 tags: [server, python, Flask, OkHTTP]
 category: Experience
 author: Peisong Li
-description: "You can build and dockerize a python based backend server in 5 minutes."
+description: "You can build and dockerize a python-based backend server in 5 minutes."
 ---

 ## Background: